 In Muriel Rukeyser’s poem ‘Myth’, an old, blind Oedipus asks the Sphinx, ‘Why didn’t I recognize my mother?’
 The Sphinx replies that Oedipus answered her question (what walks on four legs in the morning, two in the afternoon and three in the evening) incorrectly. ‘[Y]ou answered, Man.
 You didn’t say anything about woman.’
 But, replies Oedipus, when you say man, ‘you include women too.
 Everyone knows that.’
 But in fact the Sphinx was right and Oedipus is wrong.
 When you say man you don’t ‘include women too,’ even if everyone does technically ‘know that.’
 Numerous studies in a variety of languages over the past forty years have consistently found that what is called the ‘generic masculine’ (using words like ‘he’ in a gender-neutral way) is not in fact read generically.
 It is read overwhelmingly as male.

 Invisible Women made me recognize the implications of living and growing up in a society where men are seen as the default.
-I now better understand the grounds for some beliefs I held about myself, like not being smart enough for math and physics, and decisions I made, like not pushing to earn more because it would be unbeneficial for tax return.
+I now better understand the grounds for some beliefs I held about myself, like not being smart enough for math and physics, and decisions I made, like not pushing to earn more because it would be unbeneficial for my tax return.
 I also found it very interesting to learn the reasons behind daily inconveniences, like the long queues at public toilets for women, and many other curious examples.